Higher Education: The Top Cannabis Science Courses in the US and Canada

 US Cannabis Courses

 Full cannabis degrees are rarities in a country still emerging from prohibition, which is why the Great Lake State is so vital for nurturing the industry’s future leaders; it’s home to not one, but two full cannabis science degrees.

 Northern Michigan University’s four-year medical plant chemistry degree provides a more rounded foundation in chemistry and plant biology.
 While on the Canadian border, Lake Superior State University’s upcoming degree promises to be the first full cannabis chemistry programme in the US.
-Speaking to Analytical Cannabis, its organizers said, “We figured that there was no one really training these analysts, not from an academic standpoint.
+Speaking to Analytical Cannabis earlier this year, its organizers said, “We figured that there was no one really training these analysts, not from an academic standpoint.
 So having a university developed program would be a really good fit for the industry.”

 The Centennial State has a host of non-science cannabis courses for budding professionals who want to work outside the lab.
 Students can learn cannabis journalism and law at the University of Denver and its Sturm College of Law, respectively and the business of marijuana at its Daniels College of Business.
 But for a chemical education, there’s really only one place to go: Cloverleaf University.
 Founded in 2009 in Denver, the university specializes in quick cannabis crash courses to educate students on the knowledge needed to run a dispensary.
 But hopeful western US chemists can still consider its ‘chemistry for hash makers’ programme, a three-day course covering the chemistry related to making hash, extracts, and concentrates.